-The cosmic string is a line-like topological defect associated with spontaneous breaking of U(1) gauge/global symmetry \cite{Kibble:1976sj,Vilenkin:2000jqa}.
+The cosmic string is a linelike topological defect associated with spontaneous breaking of $U(1)$ gauge/global symmetry \cite{Kibble:1976sj,Vilenkin:2000jqa}.
 After the symmetry breaking, the cosmic strings form a network, and it evolves following the scaling regime \cite{Kibble:1984hp,Bennett:1985qt,Bennett:1986zn,Bennett:1989yp,Allen:1990tv}.
-The network loses its energy by the copious production of loops, and the loop decays with the emission of gravitational waves (GW) or light particles \cite{Vilenkin:1981bx,Vachaspati:1984gt,Vilenkin:1986ku,Garfinkle:1987yw}.
-In particular, the local string loses its energy mainly through GW emissions\footnote{If the mass of the gauge field is smaller than that of the scalar field, the dark photon emission is allowed, and accordingly, the GW emission is suppressed \cite{Long:2019lwl,Kitajima:2022lre,Kitajima:2023vre}.}.
-Then, the stochastic GW background from cosmic strings has a characteristic scale-invariant feature in its spectrum and it can be tested by GW observatories \cite{Cui:2017ufi,Caprini:2018mtu,Auclair:2019wcv}.
+The network loses its energy by the copious production of loops, and the loop decays with the emission of gravitational waves (GWs) or light particles \cite{Vilenkin:1981bx,Vachaspati:1984gt,Vilenkin:1986ku,Garfinkle:1987yw}.
+In particular, the local string loses its energy mainly through GW emissions.\footnote{If the mass of the gauge field is smaller than that of the scalar field, the dark photon emission is allowed, and accordingly, the GW emission is suppressed \cite{Long:2019lwl,Kitajima:2022lre,Kitajima:2023vre}.} Then, the stochastic GW background from cosmic strings has a characteristic scale-invariant feature in its spectrum, and it can be tested by GW observatories \cite{Cui:2017ufi,Caprini:2018mtu,Auclair:2019wcv}.

-Specifically, spontaneous breaking of the Peccei-Quinn (PQ) global U(1) symmetry leads to the formation of axion strings.
-The network of axion strings evolves with the emission of axions \cite{Davis:1986xc,Vilenkin:1986ku,Garfinkle:1987yw}, and thus the axion string can be a primary source of relic dark matter axions in the post-inflationary PQ breaking scenario \cite{Yamaguchi:1998gx,Hagmann:2000ja,Hiramatsu:2010yu,Fleury:2015aca,Gorghetto:2018myk,Kawasaki:2018bzv,Martins:2018dqg,Buschmann:2019icd,Hindmarsh:2019csc,Gorghetto:2020qws,Hindmarsh:2021vih,Buschmann:2021sdq,Benabou:2024msj,Saikawa:2024bta,Kim:2024dtq,Correia:2024cpk}.
-The spectrum of axions produced from these strings remains the focus of intensive investigation, as the cosmological role of the emitted particles depends on their momenta: relativistic axions would contribute to dark radiation, while non-relativistic axions could account for the dark matter observed in the present universe.
-Typically, axion strings emit low-energy axions that become non-relativistic.
+Specifically, spontaneous breaking of the Peccei-Quinn (PQ) global $U(1)$ symmetry leads to the formation of axion strings.
+The network of axion strings evolves with the emission of axions \cite{Davis:1986xc,Vilenkin:1986ku,Garfinkle:1987yw}, and thus the axion string can be a primary source of relic dark matter axions in the postinflationary PQ breaking scenario \cite{Yamaguchi:1998gx,Hagmann:2000ja,Hiramatsu:2010yu,Fleury:2015aca,Gorghetto:2018myk,Kawasaki:2018bzv,Martins:2018dqg,Buschmann:2019icd,Hindmarsh:2019csc,Gorghetto:2020qws,Hindmarsh:2021vih,Buschmann:2021sdq,Saikawa:2024bta,Kim:2024wku,Correia:2024cpk,Kim:2024dtq,Benabou:2024msj}.
+The spectrum of axions produced from these strings remains the focus of intensive investigation, as the cosmological role of the emitted particles depends on their momenta: relativistic axions would contribute to dark radiation, while nonrelativistic axions could account for the dark matter observed in the present Universe.
+Typically, axion strings emit low-energy axions that become nonrelativistic.